 Klicken Sie hier, um diesen Blog auf Deutsch anzuzeigen.

-You can download the August German On Premise Consumer Pulse Report for free here.
+You can download the full Germany On Premise Consumer Pulse Report for free here.

-To learn more about CGA’s OPUS in Germany and how it can help your business, please email firstname.lastname@example.org.
+To learn more about CGA by NIQ’s unrivalled suite of services in Germany and how it can help your business, please email firstname.lastname@example.org.